 When I left Colorado it was also that hot but I have returned to a bit cooler weather.
 I’m loving it!

 Anyway all that heat got me thinking about summer foods and that got me thinking about egg salad.

 So….
-She made egg salad and tuna salad, but before she did that we went to the farm stand on Court Street and bought fresh sweet delicious ears of corn and a watermelon.
+She made great egg salad and tuna salad, but before she did that we went to the farm stand on Court Street and bought fresh sweet, delicious ears of corn and a watermelon.

 We then went home and made tuna salad and egg salad and fresh corn in the new microwave that seemed to take up the entire countertop, and cut up fresh cold watermelon.

 Our thirst was quenched with Diet Pepsi out of a glass bottle, which was always a special treat over the common glass of milk.